Admiral-Chair/Neurodiversity_Political_Strategy/CALL_TO_ACTION_Demand_Community_Leadership_To_Organise_Against_JRC.md

 # SEND MATHEW ISRAEL TO THE HAGUE!

-# JUSTICE FOR 50 YEARS OF TERROR, AND JUSTICE 50 YEARS OF INACTION!
+# JUSTICE FOR 50 YEARS OF TERROR, AND JUSTICE FOR 50 YEARS OF INACTION!

 Okay.
 That's all of them.